-What Causes the Ground to Become Acidic?
+What Causes the Ground to Become Acidic

 As a gardener, you may be surprised at the results of a soil test showing that the ground in which you garden has become more acidic since the last time you checked.
 But Mother Nature would be surprised at your surprise.

-- The use of fertilizers.
+- The use of chemical fertilizers

-- The leaching out of elements such as calcium and magnesium when it rains.
+- The leaching out of elements such as calcium and magnesium when it rains